DavidBuchanan314/dag-cbrrr/README.md

 	...
 ```

+"atjson_mode" refers to the representation used in atproto HTTP APIs, documented here [here](https://atproto.com/specs/data-model#json-representation).
+It is *not* a round-trip-safe representation.

 ### Using `multiformats.CID`

 cbrrr brings its own performance-oriented CID class, but it's relatively bare-bones (supporting only base32, for now).
 If you want more features and broader compatibility, you can use the CID class from [hashberg-io/multiformats](https://github.com/hashberg-io/multiformats) like so: